Best AnyWho Alternatives to Try in 2026

 Are people search websites legal to use?

-Yes, people search websites are legal in most jurisdictions.
-They aggregate publicly available information from government records, social media, and other public sources.
-However, how you use the information matters.
-Most platforms explicitly prohibit using their data for harassment, stalking, employment screening (without proper consent), or any illegal purpose.
-Always check each platform’s terms of service.
+Yes, people search websites are legal in most places because they aggregate publicly available information from government records, social media, and other public sources.
+How you use the data is what matters.
+None of the consumer tools in this list are FCRA-compliant, so you cannot legally use them for employment screening or tenant screening.
+In September 2023 the FTC settled with TruthFinder and Instant Checkmate over marketing that implied otherwise, and the companies paid $5.8 million combined.
+Always read each platform’s terms of service.

 Which free people search tool gives the most results?

-Facebook and LinkedIn provide the most free results for personal and professional searches respectively.
-For dedicated people search tools, PeekYou offers the most generous free tier for finding someone’s online presence.
+Facebook and LinkedIn give the most free results for personal and professional searches respectively.
+Among dedicated tools, PeekYou offers the most generous free tier, advertising searches across 300M+ profiles by name or username.
 Whitepages provides basic phone and address lookups for free.
-Most comprehensive background check services like BeenVerified and TruthFinder require paid subscriptions for detailed reports.
+Most full background-check services like BeenVerified and TruthFinder require paid subscriptions for detailed reports.

 Can I remove my information from people search websites?

 Yes, most people search websites offer opt-out processes.
-You’ll typically need to find your listing, submit an opt-out request, and verify your identity.
-Each platform has its own process.
-BeenVerified, Whitepages, Radaris, and Intelius all have opt-out pages.
-The process can take days to weeks, and you may need to repeat it periodically as new data gets indexed.
-Services like DeleteMe can automate this across multiple platforms.
+You typically find your listing, submit an opt-out request, and verify your identity.
+BeenVerified, Whitepages, Radaris, Spokeo, Intelius, and PeekYou all have opt-out pages.
+The process can take days to weeks, and you may need to repeat it as new data gets indexed.
+A paid service like DeleteMe (around $129/year) can automate removal across hundreds of data brokers if you don’t want to do it manually.

 What’s the difference between a people search and a background check?

 A people search finds basic contact information: name, phone number, address, and online profiles.
 A background check goes deeper into criminal records, court filings, property ownership, employment history, and financial records.
-Tools like Whitepages and PeekYou focus on people search.
-TruthFinder, BeenVerified, and Instant Checkmate offer full background checks.
-For formal employment screening, you’ll need a service that complies with the Fair Credit Reporting Act (FCRA), which most consumer tools don’t.
+Tools like Whitepages, Spokeo, and PeekYou lean toward people search.
+TruthFinder, BeenVerified, and Instant Checkmate offer fuller background reports.
+For formal employment screening you need an FCRA-compliant service, which none of these consumer tools are.

 Do people search websites work outside the United States?

-Most people search websites are US-focused because they rely on US public records databases.
-Whitepages, BeenVerified, and TruthFinder primarily cover US data.
-For international searches, social platforms like Facebook and LinkedIn are more reliable since they have global user bases.
-Pipl offers some international coverage through its enterprise platform.
-If you need international people searches, you’ll likely need to combine multiple tools and social media platforms.
+Most are US-focused because they rely on US public-records databases.
+Whitepages, BeenVerified, Spokeo, and TruthFinder primarily cover US data.
+For international searches, social platforms like Facebook and LinkedIn are far more reliable thanks to their global user bases.
+If you need international people searches, plan to combine a couple of social platforms rather than relying on a single US directory.